 But going to the PHTDisney Mastermind Retreat- I was reminded that no one is an island.
 No one can do this alone.
 You need to find a tribe of blogger friends who “get it”, who you can trust, and who have your back.
 The tribe doesn’t need to be big but you need to find people who truly celebrate your wins, who don’t have FOMO because you got invited to something that they didn’t, and who will help you and give you ideas without trying to steal your ideas from you.

 You Don’t Need to Agree With How Someone Runs Their Business

 Everyone runs their business the way they see fit.
 You don’t need to really agree with how they do it because honestly, it’s none of your business what they do unless they ask for your opinion.
 Obviously, don’t be unethical and shady because I truly believe you reap what you sow and if you’re being fake, it’ll come back to bite you.

 During the mastermind portion of our retreat, people shared different things they’ve done to grow their business.
 Some strategies might work for you, some might not.
+Many of these people will have gone through a lot of trial and error to find the best strategies that work for them.
 Ultimately, you have to do what works for you and your audience.

 The word “authentic” gets tossed around like salad at Souplantation but it IS really important to be real.
 Does it mean you share everything with your audience?
 NO. It just means that if you feel like you’re being inauthentic and disingenuous, then they can probably see it too.
 Be true to who you are and what your brand stands for.